 - Admission to this festival is FREE!

-- You can find the music-line up and updates about arts, crafts and food vendors on the Pecan Street Festival Facebook page.
+- For updates about arts, crafts and food vendors, visit the Pecan Street Festival Facebook page.

 - For a festival map, click here.

 You’re definitely encouraged to ride bikes, walk, or take Capital Metro to get to the festival.